FarronF/limerick-council-meetings/meetings/2021/04/26-Virtual Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 15th Feb 2021.md

 developments are completed.
 Pre-planning consultations with developers involve discussions on

-the eventual taking in charge of the estates.--- **Item 2**
+the eventual taking in charge of the estates.
+---
+**Item 2**

 **National Water Resources Plan (NWRP) Draft Framework** **–** **Consultation 2**